zoobli-io/recovery-tooling/README.md

 ## Windows installation

 - 1. Connect the USB drive on the target computer and boot the computer from the drive
-- 2. Press SHIFT+F10 to open a command prompt
-- 3. Type “DISKPART /S D:\ScriptName.txt”
-    - Where D is the letter of the USB drive
-    - Where ScriptName.txt is the name of the DISKPART script
-- 4. Install Windows on the **WINDOWS** partition
-- 5. On the final boot, where you are asked to configure the computer (OOBE), press **CTRL+SHIFT+F3** to reboot in AUDIT mode

 ## Windows customization